 I Love Kittens and Puppies.
 They are Cute!

-A simple approach to create a better password is to take the first letter of each word in your passphrase which will give you:
+An easy method for generating a stronger password is to use the initial letter of every word in your passphrase, which will result in:

 ilkaptac